insected/bobbae_gcp-wiki/Big-Data.md

 By 2017, the Hadoop hype [has come and gone](https://0x0fff.com/hadoop-the-end-of-an-era/).

-Did Google unintentionally send the industry  [on a more than a decade long head-fake](https://garyorenstein.medium.com/did-google-send-the-big-data-industry-on-a-10-year-head-fake-9c94d553925a)?
+Did Google  send the industry  [on a more than a decade long head-fake](https://garyorenstein.medium.com/did-google-send-the-big-data-industry-on-a-10-year-head-fake-9c94d553925a)?

-There's now [BigQuery](BigQuery) and [Spanner](Spanner).
+We can now use [BigQuery](BigQuery) and [Spanner](Spanner).
 There's a [Shift to Distributed SQL](https://medium.com/@garyorenstein/the-shift-to-distributed-sql-232c04dec1f7).

-[Often](https://www.chrisstucchio.com/blog/2013/hadoop_hatred.html) the data you may use isn't [really that big](https://veekaybee.github.io/2017/03/20/hadoop-or-laptop/) or do not need to be that [big](https://hbr.org/2013/12/you-may-not-need-big-data-after-all).
+[Often](https://www.chrisstucchio.com/blog/2013/hadoop_hatred.html) the data  isn't [really that big](https://veekaybee.github.io/2017/03/20/hadoop-or-laptop/) or does not need to be that [big](https://hbr.org/2013/12/you-may-not-need-big-data-after-all).

 [Big data ethics](https://en.m.wikipedia.org/wiki/Big_data_ethics) also known as simply data ethics refers to systemizing, defending, and recommending concepts of right and wrong conduct in relation to data, in particular personal data.